Muennighoff/vilio/SCORE_REPRO.md

 # Outline to reproduce the ROC-AUC score on Hateful Memes

+Below follows an overview of the repo and the full outline to reproduce the results on the Hateful Memes Challenge hosted Facebook & DrivenData.
+If you run into any issue (no matter how small) do send me an email at n.muennighoff@gmail.com.
+Also contact me / open a PR if you have improvements for the structure or code of this repository.

 For the purpose of having everything in one repo, I combined three separate repo's here, which should be treated as separate (in terms of package requirements, as they conflict):
 - py-bottom-up (Only for the purpose of feature extraction)
 - ernie-vil (For running E-Models)